A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Comparing BV and Pomset Logic

 \begin{proof} Let $\Deri$ be the proof of $A$ in $\BV$, and let $\Deri'$ be obtained by replacing all atoms that do not occur in $B$ in every line of $\Deri$ by $\lunit$.
 Then $\Deri'$ is a valid derivation of $B$ in $\BV$. \end{proof}

 \begin{defi} Let $H$ be a balanced formula and $\gH = \toRBgraph{H}$.
-We say that $H$ is a \emph{(balanced) cycle} when the RB-digraph $\gH$ admits a \emph{chordless} æ-cycle that visits all vertices\footnote{An elementary cycle in a digraph that visits all vertices is generally called a \emph{Hamiltonian cycle}.} and either $|\vH| = 2$ or $\rH \cap \bH = \varnothing$. \end{defi}
+We say that $H$ is a \emph{(balanced) cycle} when the RB-digraph $\gH$ admits a \emph{chordless} æ-cycle that visits all vertices\footnote{An elementary cycle in a digraph that visits all vertices is generally called a \emph{Hamiltonian cycle}.} and either $|\vH| = 2$ or $\rH \cap \bH = \varnothing$.
+The \emph{size} $\sizeof H$ of a balanced cycle $H$ is its size as a formula (Definition~\ref{def:size}).
+In particular, we have $\sizeof H = |\vH|$. \end{defi}

 \begin{prop} A formula $H$ is a balanced cycle if and only if there are pairwise distinct atoms $a_1,\ldots,a_n$ for some $n\ge1$, such that $H\fequ\vls[L_1;L_2;\vldots;L_n]$, where $L_1=\vls(a_n\lneg;a_1)$ or $L_1=\vls<a_n\lneg;a_1>$, and for every $i\in\set{2,\ldots,n}$ we have $L_i=\vls(a_{i\minus 1}\lneg;a_i)$ or $L_i=\vls<a_{i\minus1}\lneg;a_i>$. \end{prop}